johnalison/obsidian-notes/Journal/30 September 2024 Monday.md

 # To Do
 - [ ] CAM Training
 - [ ] Read HGC TDR
-- [ ] Update printCutFlow to compare cutflows
+- [SM] Update printCutFlow to compare cutflows
 - [ ]  Remake plottting to be more flexible re:hist structure ?
  [SM] Get links right in emacs obsidian